Studio 84 Productions

 The final performance in the John W. James Studio Theatre was held on June 16, 2007.
 One week later, 40 alumni helped pack and move 35 years worth of theatre materials prior to the studio theatre's dismantling.
 For the 2007-08 season, Studio 84 Productions was housed in the former film annex during major remodeling of the new performing arts wing.
 On September 26, 2008, the first performance of "The Servant of Two Masters" was held in the new 116-seat David S. & Anne V. Howard Studio Theatre.

 Classes in the dramatic arts are offered each semester through the Department of Fine and Performing Arts.
 Please click here to see the course of study.
-For further information, please click here to contact Craig Smith , director of theatre, or by telephone at (941)752-5586.
+For further information, please click here to contact Craig Smith , Theatre Program Manager, or by telephone at (941)752-5586.

 Delta Psi Omega was organized March 20, 1929, as an honorary dramatic fraternity for the purpose of providing an honor society for those doing a high standard of work in college dramatics.
 The expansion of Delta Psi Omega among the colleges of the United States and Canada provides a wider fellowship for those interested in college theatre.
 The Manatee Community College chapter of Delta Psi Omega, Cast #202, was established in 1966.
 Students are admitted into this national honorary fraternity at an awards banquet held each April.